 There are a couple of important points to take away from this.
 While passive investing aims to track the performance of the index, this is done before costs are taken into account.
 Therefore investors should expect their tracker fund or ETF to underperform the index by at least the amount of its costs.

 As mentioned before, due to the higher costs of active funds, they have to work so much harder to produce returns above the index.
 Although many active funds underperform the index, some active funds do outperform the index even after costs are taken into account.

-There are various studies which compares the costs of tracker funds relative to ETFs.
+There are various studies which compare the costs of tracker funds relative to ETFs.
 Many investors expect ETFs to have lower costs than tracker funds.
 What many investors fail to recognise is that in order to trade ETFs the investor would have to open an account with a stockbroker or make use of an investment platform.
-The extra layer of costs from stockbrokers and investment platforms increase the costs of ETFs to in line or sometimes even more than tracker funds.
-Investors should carefully scrutinise total costs, including bid offer spreads on ETFs before making their decision of which passive investment vehicle to choose.
+The extra layer of costs from stockbrokers and investment platforms increase the costs of ETFs to inline or sometimes even more than tracker funds.
+Investors should carefully scrutinise total costs, including bid-offer spreads on ETFs before making their decision of which passive investment vehicle to choose.

 Methods of Passive Investing